techs-sus/luau-minify/README.md

 - ensure binary uses tailcalls
 - our main focus is safety, stability, and quality. performance is probably not good
+- make AstTracking track all uses of locals, make it produce the BlockInfo hierachy, and save characters when possible. (example: if fn does not use locals a, b, c, d, ..., it can shadow them in order to save characters)

 ### Building